 That same day, our own puppy Shingove became listless and lost interest in food.
 He soon stopped eating altogether and was quickly reduced to a shaking frame of skin and bones.
 Erica’s family called several times with different tips and information, so with this guidance, we nursed our sick li’l pup back to health, giving him human medicine and food with a dropper and keeping him hydrated.
 Come Sunday, he was back to our romping, mischievous Shingove that attacks us as we do exercises; Monday morning, a neighbor girl came to our kitchen window to say that a car had hit our dog.
 Not just hit, completely ran over our dog with a velocity that should be illegal in a small neighborhood.
 The bizarre mix of foreshadowing and irony was almost too much, and it was certainly too much for a Monday morning.

 On top of the dog drama, someone stole our shampoo, face wash, sponge, and razors out of our bathroom.
 And one slightly-off man started coming to the school to jabber English gibberish at me, while another slightly-off man started coming to the house to jabber Portuguese gibberish at us.
-Evidently, we are magnets not only for canine disaster, but also for theft and mentally instable individuals.
+Evidently, we are magnets not only for canine disaster, but also for theft and unstable individuals.
 Cool.

 Yet just as I was beginning to slide into a jaded, pessimistic funk, a friend gave us a replacement puppy, and although it didn’t leave much time for the death of Shingove to stop smarting, our new puppy, Havu (Shangana for “monkey”), is adorable and oh-so-affectionate.
 One would think I’d learn to stop being so attached to cute puppies, but what’s the use?
 Why fight it?